js-works/js-hyperscript/README.md

 // If you want to use js-hyperscript for DIO import h from 'js-hyperscript/dio';

-// If you want to use js-hyperscript to generate common UI elements import h from 'js-hyperscript/common';

 // If you want to use js-hyperscript to generate universal UI elements import h from 'js-hyperscript/universal';